 As a wholly owned subsidiary of Fortis, Fortis Properties is the Corporation's vehicle for non-utility diversification and growth.
-The Company owns and operates 21 hotels, comprised of more than 4,100 rooms, in eight Canadian provinces and approximately 2.7 million square feet of commercial office and retail space primarily in Atlantic Canada.
+The Company owns and operates 22 hotels, collectively representing 4,300 rooms, in eight Canadian provinces, and approximately 2.7 million square feet of commercial office and retail space primarily in Atlantic Canada.
+Fortis Properties is currently constructing a \$47 million 12-storey office building in downtown St. John's, Newfoundland.
+The building will feature 152,000 square feet of Class A office space and include 261 parking spaces.
+Construction is expected to be completed in the second half of 2013.

-Revenue was \$226 million in 2010 compared to \$219 million in 2009.
-In 2010 Fortis Properties derived approximately 29% of its revenue from real estate operations and 71% of its revenue from hotel operations.
-Fortis Properties derived approximately 45% of its 2010 operating income from real estate operations and 55% from hotel operations.
+Revenue was \$231 million in 2011 compared to \$226 million in 2010.
+In 2011 Fortis Properties derived approximately 29% of its revenue from real estate operations and 71% of its revenue from hotel operations.
+Fortis Properties derived approximately 44% of its 2011 operating income from real estate operations and 56% from hotel operations.

 Fortis Properties' Real Estate Division is anchored by high-quality tenants under long-term leases.
-The Real Estate Division ended 2010 with 94.5% occupancy, compared to 96.2% occupancy at the end of 2009.
-In contrast, the average national occupancy rate was 90.5% at the end of 2010, compared to 90.2% at the end of 2009.
+The Real Estate Division ended 2011 with 93.2% occupancy, compared to 94.5% occupancy at the end of 2010.
+In contrast, the average national occupancy rate was 91.9% at the end of 2011, compared to 90.5% at the end of 2010.